sindresorhus/sindresorhus.github.com/source/content/apps/any-text.md

 You can set the “Widget Tap Action” setting to “None”.

+#### Can I edit the text directly from the Home Screen or Lock Screen?

+No, widgets only support tapping interactions.

 #### The Lock Screen widget does not show the text after restarting the device, before unlocking it

 This is an iOS limitation and is out of my control.
 It shows a placeholder until the first unlock.
 This is how all Lock Screen widgets work.